CS-6476-project/segmentation/docs/index.md

 We will evaluate the segmentation algorithms in two ways:

 1. Find the segment boundaries and evaluate boundary benchmarks like the F-measure.
-2. Evaluate the quality of segment regions using clustering metrics such as Rand Index, Variation of Information and Segmentation Covering [1].
+2. Evaluate the quality of segment regions using clustering metrics such as Rand Index, Variation of Information and Segmentation Covering [2].

 We expect the experiment results to favor the Mask R-CNN approach, but we are curious to see how well classical CV techniques perform in comparison.
 It is expected that normalized-cut will perform better than min-cut since min-cut tends to pull out small isolated components.
 Amongst the clustering-based approaches, mean-shift should edge out k-means since it doesn’t make any assumptions about the data distribution.
 It will be interesting to see how different feature spaces impact each of the algorithms.

 ## Citation

+[1] D. Martin, C. Fowlkes, D. Tal, and J. Malik.
+A database of human segmented natural images and its application to evaluating segmentation algorithms and measuring eco- logical statistics.
+In Proc.
+8th Int’l Conf.
+Computer Vision, volume 2, pages 416–423, July 2001.

-[1] Arbelaez, Pablo & Maire, Michael & Fowlkes, Charless & Malik, Jitendra.
+[2] Arbelaez, Pablo & Maire, Michael & Fowlkes, Charless & Malik, Jitendra.
 (2011).
 Contour Detection and Hierarchical Image Segmentation.
 IEEE transactions on pattern analysis and machine intelligence.
 33. 898-916.
 10.1109/TPAMI.2010.161.

 # Team Members